 - Non-rising stem gate valve, which uses inside screw stem.

 Gate Valve VS Ball Valve

 ● Cost: Gate valve is more cost-effective than a ball valve In the engineering of shut-off conditions.

 ● Action time: Compare with the ball valve, the gate valve needs more time to open to close the valve.
 So it is usually used for application which doesn’t need frequent opening and closing, just simply to isolate the pipeline.

 ● Sealing: Ball valve has more excellent sealing performance than the gate valve.
 In the fully closed position and with flow pressure, the gate valve has a positive seal, but under very low pressure like 3psig, it maybe has a little leakage out of the gate valve seat.

 How many types of wedge designs are for the gate valves?

-There are many types of disc or wedges design for gate valves, but mostly we are talking about four types.
+There are many types of the disc or wedges designed for gate valves, but mostly we are talking about four types.